jnmrclmbsjse/chores/docs/STEPS.md

 Please see usage below.

-> Note: By default, the steps/chores are defined in [chores](https://gitlab.ph.esl-asia.com/CMS/cashier-fe/blob/chores/) folder.

 ### Usage

 Let's look on the structure inside the chore file first.

-- `key|string` - key that is related to workflow [code](https://gitlab.com/jnmrclmbsjse/choresjs/-/blob/master/docs/WORKFLOW.md#keys)
+- `key|string` - key that is related to workflow [code](https://github.com/jnmrclmbsjse/chores/blob/master/docs/WORKFLOW.md#keys)
 - `description|string` - brief description of the chore
 - `fun|function` - function to define what will the chore do

 ### Defining `fun`

 The fun function has three main parameters:
--  `request|object` - request object from the defined workflow [step](https://gitlab.com/jnmrclmbsjse/choresjs/-/blob/master/docs/WORKFLOW.md#declaring-steps)
+-  `request|object` - request object from the defined workflow [step](https://github.com/jnmrclmbsjse/chores/blob/master/docs/WORKFLOW.md#declaring-steps)
 -  `response|object` - response object which holds the variables
 -  `callback|object` - callback object which contains:
     - `resolve|function` - if the chore finished successfully — invoke to continue to next chore